stanford-cs348k/readings/README.md

 * A good system provides valuable services to the user.
 So in these papers, who is the “user” (what is their goal, what is their skillset?) and what are the painful, hard, or tedious things that the systems are designed to do for the user?

-* Another way we can think about these papers is that they are taking a position that existing systems are helping users with the wrong problem?
-What types of problems are these systems really trying to help with (hint: do you think they are more geared toward design of new architectures, or getting the right training data into the system?)
+* Another way we can think about these papers is that they are taking a position that existing systems are helping users with the wrong problem.
+What types of problems are these systems really trying to help with (hint: do you think they are more geared toward design of new ML model architectures, or getting the right training data into the system?)

 * The following two (very similar) statements appear in the papers.
-First, what is the value of this separation? (what system services does it enable?
-Or at least what is the *future promise* of this separation.)
+First, what is the value of this separation?
+Or at least what is the *future promise* of this separation?   (what system services does it enable?)
    * Overton: "Informally, the schema defines what the model computes but not how the model computes it."
    * Ludwig: "The higher level of abstraction provided by the type-based ECD architecture allows for a separation between what a model is expected to learn to do and how it actually does it."

-* Following up on the previous question.
-Do you buy the claim that Ludwig truly separates what a model is expected to learn and how it learns it?
+* Following up on the previous question: Do you buy the claim that Ludwig truly separates what a model is expected to learn and how it learns it?
 It seems like the user specifies a good bit about the dataflow of the solution.
 What are your thoughts?
 (It seems like Overton's abstractions are a lot closer to really "zero code" model design.)

-* Let’s specifically constrast the abstractions of Ludwig with that of a lower-level ML system like TensorFlow.
+* Let’s specifically contrast the abstractions of Ludwig with that of a lower-level ML system like TensorFlow.
 TensorFlow/MX.Net/PyTorch largely abstract ML model definition as a DAG of N-Tensor operations.
 How is Ludwig different?
 What are the operators and what are the data-types exchanged by operators?
 What is the value of having richer types than just forcing all input/output data to be an N-D tensor?

 __Other Recommended Readings:__
 * [TensorFlow: A System for Large-Scale Machine Learning](https://www.usenix.org/system/files/conference/osdi16/osdi16-abadi.pdf).
 Abadi et al. OSDI 2016